DPotoyan/Chem324/_sources/ch03/note05.md

   - In explicit notation: $f(x) = \sum_n c_n \Big(\frac{2}{L}\Big )^{1/2} sin \Big (\frac{n\pi x}{L} \Big )$

-- What about coefficients $c_n$?
-They are what define the expansion.
+- How do we find the coefficients $c_n$?
 Thanks to orthogonality of eigenfunctions any coeficient $k$, just like component of a vector can be found by projecting our function (vectors) on eigenfunction $k$ (unit basis vector $k$).

   - In Dirac notation: $c_k = \braket{k \mid f}$

   - In explicit notation: $c_k = \Big(\frac{2}{L}\Big )^{1/2} \int sin \Big (\frac{k\pi x}{L} \Big )f(x) dx$

-Thus any wave function in quantum mechanics say $f(x)=x^2$ on $[0,L]$ for particle in a 1D Box, can be expanded in terms of eigenfunctions of operators by plugging the function in above expression and finding the coefficeients which are what define the expansion.
+- Thus any wave function in quantum mechanics say $f(x)=x^2$ on $[0,L]$ for particle in a 1D Box, can be expanded in terms of eigenfunctions of operators by plugging the function in above expression and finding the coefficeients which are what define the expansion.
 This is a mahematical fact.
 The next question is what is the physical signficance and meaning for the coefficeints and expansion.